 What you won is a clean record.
 You avoided a surcharge for this accident, and you are also much less vulnerable to higher insurance rates if you were to have another one.
 Some insurance companies will overlook a single fender-bender, but two at-fault claims is a big black mark on anyone’s insurance history.

 Not all states have appeal boards.
 In Massachusetts, however, if you believe that you were not at fault at all, or not as much to blame as the insurance company says, then you can choose to go through an appeals process.
 The insurance regulator explains that you'll get hearing to explain your side of the accident and then receive a final determination of fault.
+The Massachusetts insurance division of the consumer affairs bureau has more information on appeals.

 Car insurance companies in Massachusetts that follow the Safe Driver Insurance Plan (SDIP) can issue a surcharge if you are involved in an auto accident in which your auto insurer: